-The fact that we generally don’t know what happens within AI, the so called black-box problem, also brings legal scholars and ethicists together.
+The fact that we generally don’t know what happens within AI, the so-called black-box problem, also brings legal scholars and ethicists together.
 In many situations, we demand or have a right to an explanation when decisions are taken about us or affecting us.
 This is one of the thorny areas in AI.
 Explaining what the neural network in an algorithm used for the decision looks like is obviously unhelpful.
 Far less clear is what would do as an explanation.
 Coeckelbergh addresses a number of the legal and ethical questions and rightly points out that AI also triggers us to explore what we mean by explanation with or without AI.
 Thinking about what to expect from AI may teach us about non-AI phenomena as well.

-Chapter nine addresses two other important ethical concerns: 1) bias in machine learning and what this means for decision making, and 2) what AI will do to jobs and ultimately to the meaning of life.
-In the section about bias, Coeckelbergh gives a comprehensive overview of the issues regarding training sets for machine learning and how these can lead to unfair treatment of certain groups, such as poor and coloured people, in predictive policing tools.
-These are based on historic data and so police resources are directed to neighbourhoods predominantly populated by poor and coloured people, increasing the likelihood that people in these neighbourhoods will be stopped more than those in richer neighbourhoods.
+Chapter 9 addresses two other important ethical concerns: (1) bias in machine learning and what this means for decision-making, and (2) what AI will do to jobs and ultimately to the meaning of life.
+In the section about bias, Coeckelbergh gives a comprehensive overview of the issues regarding training sets for machine learning and how these can lead to unfair treatment of certain groups, such as poor and non-white people, in predictive policing tools.
+These are based on historic data and so police resources are directed to neighbourhoods predominantly populated by poor and non-white people, increasing the likelihood that people in these neighbourhoods will be stopped more than those in richer neighbourhoods.
 This may further skew the data, while the crime rates may actually be much the same in the two neighbourhoods.
 Bias in data sets is a complex topic and much research is allocated to understanding the issues.

-The second topic of this chapter takes us back to one of the large scale concerns.
-If AIs replace us in the workplace, then what place is there for humans.
+The second topic of this chapter takes us back to one of the large-scale concerns.
+If AIs replace us in the workplace, then what place is there for humans?
 Again, not a new problem but one that resurfaces with every major new technology (steam engine, computer, robot).
 Maybe I am too optimistic, but we have always adapted to new job markets.
 There are hardly any steam engine drivers left; they have found other work.

 What to do?

-Chapters ten and eleven take a closer look at Coeckelbergh’s more applied work in advisory boards and policy councils.
+Chapters 10 and 11 take a closer look at Coeckelbergh’s more applied work in advisory boards and policy councils.
 How should society cope with undesirable effects of AI developments?
 This is where policy and regulation come into view.
-Chapter ten discusses a number of the policy initiatives that have been taken in the last 5 to10 years.
+Chapter 10 discusses a number of the policy initiatives that have been taken in the last five to ten years.
 Coeckelbergh looks at national, international, supra-national initiatives, but also at industry and civil society initiatives and discusses the core of some of these proposals and frameworks.
-He calls attention to the many questions in this area, such as what to regulate, when. and by whom.
+He calls attention to the many questions in this area, such as what to regulate, when and by whom.
 One of the most prominent questions is whether regulation needs to be enacted, or whether ethical principles and self-governance are the way forward.
-Chapter eleven provides a number of challenges for policy makers.
+Chapter 11 provides a number of challenges for policy makers.
 One of these is how to embed ethics into design and use of AI.
 Ethics, like law, is seen as hampering innovation.
 To some extent, they are both constraints, but then design freedom is also constrained by gravity.

 On balance